Chisom965/SALES-DATA-PYTHON-ANALYSIS/README.md

 # SALES-DATA-PYTHON-ANALYSIS
-This shows of python data analysis skills using Pandas and Matplotlib libraries.
+This shows python data analysis skills using Pandas and Matplotlib libraries.